Updated: Sep 3

-Founded in 2015, Glory Industries is a Haitian Tissue paper converting company located in Port- au-Prince, Haiti.
+Founded in 2015, Glory Industries is a Haitian tissue paper converting company located in Port- au-Prince, Haiti.
 The company manufactures toilet paper and napkins for personal use.

 It all started with sad memories of a little girl faced with toilet paper scarcity from school.
 Since, she became obsessed with the need to supply hygiene paper to better her community’s wellbeing.
-More than 3 decades later, this dream was fulfilled, with the both of Glory Industries.
+More than 3 decades later, this dream was fulfilled, with the birth of Glory Industries.

 Supplying hygiene tissue paper to the Haitian community, Glory Industries is a forward -looking company, focusing on fulfilling the need of a healthy, happy, and dignified lifestyle in the Haitian community for low income consumers.
-Glory Industries’ goal is to become the leader in Paper Hygiene supply in Haiti, to better impact the community’s, hygiene behavior, and to give everyone in Haiti access to toilet paper.
+Glory Industries’ goal is to become the leader in paper hygiene supply in Haiti, to better impact the community’s, hygiene behavior, and to give everyone in Haiti access to toilet paper.

 Glory Industries also plays a large part in the reduction of the unemployment rate in Haiti generating 49 direct and 1000 indirect jobs out of which 80% women.